survivalq/VOCO-discord-bot/TUTORIAL.md

 </template>

 <script>
-const { ipcRenderer } = require('electron'); // See how we use require here instead of import

 export default {
   name: 'App',
   methods: {
     sendMessageToElectron() {
-      ipcRenderer.send('message', 'Hello from the renderer process!'); // You must also build ipcMain in the main.js (electron) file to receive this message
+      window.myAPI.messageElectron('Hello Electron!'); // https://www.electronjs.org/docs/latest/tutorial/ipc - it shows how to use IPC and build a communication between the main and renderer process
     },
   },
 };